tsmean/backend/src/test/README.md

 - It's clear what has test test coverage and where it's missing
 - If you delete a unit, you also delete the tests for it right away.

+But it also brings some disadvantages:

+- When opening a source code file, you're brain has longer to process which one to open.

 In this `test` folder here, there are only some helper functions, that are reused in all of the tests.